acmenezes/container-the-hard-way/docs/01-container_workdir.md

 ```
 sudo mount -a
 ```
-Then make it private in order to isolate it from the rest of the system.
+Then make it private in order to isolate it from the rest of the system since we're going to create a new mount point namespace to move this one into.
 ```
 sudo mount --make-rprivate /var/lib/containers/
 ```

 Let's verify if it's mounted:
 ```
 df -h